aseciwa/WinEvnt_Looker/READ.md

                 "EventData": {
                     "SubjectUserSid": {"type": "string"},
                     ...
-                    "This section will vary based on Event ID."
+                    "This section will vary based on the Event ID."
                     "This section will be created dynamically."
                     ...
                     "n": {"type": "string"}